wichmann/bbss/README.md

 REQUIREMENTS
 ------------
-bbss requires Python 3.
+bbss requires at least Python 3.2.
 The following Python packages are necessary:
 * xlrd for importing Microsoft Excel files
 * PyQt4 for graphical user interface
 * win32com for using Microsoft Active Directory under Windows